 8 variables that will change the DevOps equation in 2019

-January is all about cherishing what went right and evaluating what didn’t, in the previous year.
+January is all about cherishing what went right and evaluating what didn’t in the previous year.
 It is about predicting what the new year will be like and what needs to be done to make the best out of it.
 This year saw the addition of 10 Year Challenge in the list.
-So, being an IT enthusiast the only 10 year challenge I could think of was DevOps.
+So, being an IT enthusiast, the only 10-year challenge I could think of was DevOps.
 2008/09 was the year when the term DevOps started making the rounds of IT world and now it’s almost a decade for DevOps.
 Everyone has their own version of how the DevOps cultural shift happened over the past decade.
-But for me, the only events that matter the most are - all the waterfall alterations, the introduction of agile and then test-driven development (TDD) and the advent of microservices.
+But for me, the only events that matter the most are - all the waterfall alterations, the introduction of agile and then test-driven development (TDD), and the advent of microservices.
 The result was an accelerated rate of DevOps adoption.

-2018 saw DevOps adoption becoming mainstream and 2019 could see the pace of DevOps adoption set a new benchmark.
-There are different variables that have defined the DevOps equation and they will have their say in 2019 too.
+2018 saw DevOps adoption becoming mainstream, and 2019 could see the pace of DevOps adoption set a new benchmark.
+There are different variables that have defined the DevOps equation, and they will have their say in 2019 too.
 Here are my candid thoughts on how some of them influenced the previous year and will influence the DevOps landscape in 2019.

-As far as container orchestration is concerned, Kubernetes is turning in to be the de facto tool.
+As far as container orchestration is concerned, Kubernetes is turning into the de facto tool.
 Even the cloud giants AWS and Azure made that evident in 2018 with the release of EKS and AKS offerings, respectively.
 There was a major security flaw that surfaced in the latter part of 2018 that allowed users to have administrative controls through the K8s API server and create TLS credentials that could seriously impact your running containers.

 Testing has always been an integral part of the software world and is an absolute necessity to avoid business repercussions and potential harm to everything the software or the application stands for.
-But traditional testing methods are not sufficient to serve the DevOps requirements, increased High Availability and customer satisfaction standards.
+But traditional testing methods are not sufficient to serve the DevOps requirements, increasing High Availability and customer satisfaction standards.

 AI, ML, and automation

 Many are predicting this could be the year of DevOps Metrics.
-In DevOps, you are making your Dev and Ops teams work together, making your test teams do the continuous testing, implementing the CI/CD methodologies.
+In DevOps, you are making your Dev and Ops teams work together, making your test teams do the continuous testing, and implementing the CI/CD methodologies.
 But are you sure that you are getting the desired outcome?
-It only means one thing, there is a major gap between adopting DevOps practices and evaluation system that will be equally capable.
+It only means one thing, there is a major gap between adopting DevOps practices and evaluation systems that will be equally capable.
 Only DevOps Metrics can give you the exact idea if you are actually practicing what you are preaching or trying to attain.

-Embrace new age technologies
+Embrace new-age technologies

-DevOps is more of culture than practice and culture means people in the organization.
+DevOps is more of culture than practice, and culture means people in the organization.
 In 2019, your workforce will be required to perform more than what they have been doing over a considerable period of time.
-A lot of processes will be automated using tools and frameworks especially test automation.
+A lot of processes will be automated using tools and frameworks, especially test automation.
 ML and AI will add to these tools in 2019 and in the coming years.
 These tools will fill the gap between manual testers and developers, the only two mainstream professions most of us think in the IT world.
-So, testers will have a bigger role to play than ever before and that may include in development too which is why DevOps requires or rather motivates cross-skilling and upskilling.
+So, testers will have a bigger role to play than ever before and that may include in development too, which is why DevOps requires or rather motivates cross-skilling and upskilling.